Rajaram II of Satara: Reign

-During Rajaram II's reign, the power of the Chhatrapati based in Satara was almost totally overshadowed by his hereditary Peshwas belonging to the Bhat family in Pune and other commanders of the empire such as the Holkars, Gaekwad, Scindia and Bhonsale(Nagpur).
+During Rajaram II's reign, the power of the Chhatrapati based in Satara was almost totally overshadowed by his hereditary Peshwas belonging to the Bhat family in Pune and other commanders of the confederacy such as the Holkars, Gaekwad, Scindia and Bhonsale (Nagpur).
 During this period, the Marathas were engaged in a continual conflict with the Durrani Empire based in Afghanistan. the Third Battle of Panipat took place in his time.
 The Marathas and the Mughals signed an agreement in 1752.
 The Marathas agreed to help the Mughals defeat external aggression as well as internal rebellions.
 The Mughals agreed to appoint Peshwa Balaji Rao as the Subahdar of Ajmer and Agra subah.
 The Marathas were also granted the right to collect chauth from Lahore, Multan, Sindh subahs as well as some districts of Hissar and Moradabad.
 However, the Mughal emperor had also ceded Lahore and Multan to Ahmad Shah Durrani in order to pacify him.
 In addition, he did not ratify the transfer of Rajput-ruled territories like Ajmer to the Marathas.
 This brought the Marathas in conflict with Durranis as well as Rajputs.
 Madho Singh sought help from Shuja-ud-Daula as well as the Afghan king Ahmad Shah Durrani (Abdali).
-The Marathas-Jat relations also worsened during Rajaram's reign.
+The Maratha-Jat relations also worsened during Rajaram's reign.

-He was succeeded by another adopted titular ruler Shahu II of Satara.
+He was succeeded by Shahu II of Satara, another adopted titular ruler.